jachinte/grade-buddy/README.md

 # Marking Helper

-This project helps teaching assistants and professors in automating the marking of programming assignments.
+This project assists teaching assistants and professors in automating the marking of programming assignments.
 It runs custom marking scripts and allows to navigate through the submission files using a graphical user interface.

 ![Screenshot](https://s1.postimg.org/145oc9xbin/marking-helper.png)